-As a local or Permanent Resident, medical and hospital bills are subsidised heavily by the government and a mandatory nationwide savings scheme called MediShield Life.
-By applying for permanent residency, your spouse will then be covered in case of any medical emergency.
-As a Permanent Resident, you can expect a subsidy of up to 55% on hospital bills, but foreigners have to rely on their company’s medical insurance and their own wallets to cover their medical expenses.
+As a local or Permanent Resident, medical and hospital bills are subsidised by a mandatory nationwide savings scheme called MediShield Life.
+Permanent Residents will then be covered in case of any medical emergency with subsidies of up to 55% on hospital bills.
+Foreigners have to rely on their company’s medical insurance and their own wallets to cover their medical expenses.

-Aside from hospitals, the government also provides subsidised healthcare for general ailments via public clinics known as PolyClinics.
+Aside from hospitals, the government also provides subsidised healthcare via public clinics known as PolyClinics.

 The government has put in measures to ensure that locals and PRs have access to more affordable housing options.
 Unlike foreigners, you will be allowed to purchase public housing, also known as HDB flats, and new executive condominiums.
 To add to that, you will also benefit from government grants to help make the island nation your home.